uvarc/rc-learning/content/courses/cpp-introduction/pointers_mem.md

 We have learned that variables are "nicknames" for the contents of a specific location in memory.
 In many languages, including C++, we can also define variable that contain the actual address of a memory location.
 These variables are called _pointers_ because they "point to" memory directly.

-Since an ordinary variable is also associated with memory, we can use the **reference opearator** `&` to obtain the location in memory.
+Since an ordinary variable is also associated with memory, we can use the **reference operator** `&` to obtain the location in memory.
 Inversely, given a location, we can use the **dereference operator** `*` to get the value stored there.

 {{< code file="/courses/cpp-introduction/codes/ref_deref.cxx" lang="c++" >}}